vbarra/pix2pixCC2/README.md

-Materials for the paper
+**Materials for the paper**

-"An experimental study on EUV-to-magnetogram image translation using conditional Generative Adversarial Networks" M Dannehl, V Delouille, V Barra
+*An experimental study on EUV-to-magnetogram image translation using conditional Generative Adversarial Networks*, M Dannehl, V Delouille, V Barra

 Submitted to Earth and Space Science